 WILL I GET WET?

 The delights of the water obstacles on the HELL & BACK course make sure that you will get very wet!
-We do have the Londis Water Jump and Splashdown, which is suitable for swimmers only.
-Everyone attempting the obstacle must wear a lifejacket before they jump.
+We do have the Londis Water Jump and Splashdown Slide, as well as the new Walk on Water obstacle, which are suitable for swimmers only.
+Everyone attempting the obstacle must put on a lifejacket before they get in.
 Non-swimmers can walk around this obstacle and wait for their friends on the other side.

-In other parts of the course, the deepest waters will be no higher than 5 feet and there will be ropes to help you through.
+In other parts of the course, the deepest waters will be no higher than 5 feet (up to your waist) and there will be ropes to help you through.

 WILL I GET COLD?